maxgreive/utxo-web/src/content/services/en/mastering-jobs-to-be-done-online-workshop.md

       <li>JTBD Innovation Framework Master</li>
       </ul>
       Upon completion of this workshop, the Practitioner Level is acquired, which remains valid for three years.
 For more information on the certifications, please contact us directly.
-  - question: Is it bad if I can't go to a workshop?
+  - question: Is it bad if I can't make it to one of the modules?
     answer: The workshops build on each other, so skipping individual workshop modules can lead to comprehension problems.
-However, as we know that it can always happen that you can't make it to an unplanned date, we offer 1on1 recap sessions for 200€ (max.
-1 time per course and participant).
+However, as we know that it can always happen that you can't make it to an unplanned date, we offer 1on1 recap sessions for 200€.
   - question: "How many people can take part, how many places are available?"
     answer: "There are still places available for this workshop.
-However, no more than 16 participants will take part."
+However, no more than 10 participants will take part."
   - question: "In which language will the workshop be held?"
-    answer: "This workshop will be held in English."
+    answer: "This workshop will be held in German most of the time.
+However, we conduct english ones.
+You can sigh up for the waitlist at <a href=mailto:masterclass@utxo.solutions>masterclass@utxo.solutions</a>."
-  - question: "I can't come to your appointment now.
+  - question: "I can't make it this time.
 Will you do it again?"
     answer: "Yes, we'll definitely do it again.
-The next workshops are expected to start in January, March (English), June and September 2024, the exact dates are still to be determined."
+Just enter the waitlist and you will be notified.
+Just mail us at <a href=mailto:masterclass@utxo.solutions>masterclass@utxo.solutions</a>
   - question: "Is there a discount?"
     answer: |
-      Hmm...
-There is no discount on this workshop, if that's what you mean.
-The prices are fair and the same for everyone, but there are four ways to get discounted tickets:
+      There are four ways to get discounted tickets:
       <ul>
         <li>If you book very early</li>
         <li>If you book for more than one person</li>
         <li>If you have already attended one of our JTBD training courses in the last 3 years and would like a refresher</li>
-        <li>If you have actively participated in a JTBD research, sprint or project as an employee of our customers</li>
+        <li>If you have actively participated in a <a href="/en/services/customer-research-sprints">Customer Insight Sprint</a> or another project as an employee of our customers</li>
       </ul>
-      Contact us for more information.
+      <a href=mailto:masterclass@utxo.solutions>Contact us</a> for more information.

 sidebar: